sagemath/trac_to_gh/Issue 6369.md

 # Issue 6369: the sage cleaner should kill all notebook servers if sage that spawned them is killed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6369

 Original creator: was